-- 2. Enable or disable the public key status in the Public key field. - 3.
-Click Apply The Publickey SSH User Authentication setting is defined, and the device is updated.
+2. Enable or disable the public key status in the Public key field.

 Defining Application Authentication Settings

 Application Authentication permits network administrators to assign authentication methods for user authentication.
 For example, console users can be authenticated by Authentication List 1, while Telnet users are authenticated by Authentication List 2.